Jalal Cheraghpour

-Jalal Cheraghpour (born 22 December 1950) is an Iranian football player, coach, and educator known for his contributions to Iranian football as a player, coach, and administrator.
+Jalal Cheraghpour (born 22 December 1950) is an Iranian football manager and former player.

 Early life and education

 Cheraghpour was born on 22 December 1950 in the Arbab Mahdi Nezamabad neighborhood of Tehran, Iran.
 He graduated from Tehran's Teachers' Training College (Daneshsaray-e Aali), later working as a teacher in Iran's Ministry of Education.

 Playing career

 Cheraghpour began his football career in the late 1960s, playing in Tehran's local football scene as a defender.
 In 1971, he was selected by Frank O'Farrell for the Iran U-23 national team, marking a significant milestone.
 By 1975, he played for Rah Ahan Tehran under coach Parviz Aboutaleb.
 Renowned for his man-marking skills against prominent players such as Ali Parvin, Nasser Nooraei, and Parviz Ghelichkhani, Cheraghpour was frequently featured in newspapers and regularly named to the "Team of the Week."
 A meniscus injury forced his early retirement, prompting a transition to coaching.